 I’m Katey Duffey, a veteran of the US Army (6 years), and a zoologist with a passion for mitigating human-carnivore conflicts.
 I earned a B.A. in Zoo and Wildlife Biology, and a Minor in Psychology at Malone University, and earned a M.A in Zoology from Miami University.
-Between my undergrad years starting in 2005 to now, I have experiences working with a large variety of reptiles (70+ species), both captive and wild wolves, and have done local coyote coexistence outreach.
+For several years, I worked with a large variety of reptiles (70+ species), worked with both captive and wild wolves, and have done local coyote coexistence outreach.

-I really love doing field work in remote locations, but also enjoy engaging in science communication to broader audiences.
+Not only do I really love doing field work in remote locations, but also enjoy engaging in science communication to broader audiences.
 Before getting into research, the vast majority of my experiences had something to do with public speaking and informal education for wildlife or natural history programs.